limbeckengineering/ClamClock/README.md

 ClamClock is an alarm clock and, like any other alarm clock, you can set both the time and the alarm.

 ###To set the alarm:
 Hold down the rightmost push-button for 1 second (until the yellow Alarm LED starts blinking) then release to enter alarm-set mode.
 Set the alarm by using the left most push button to set the hours, and so on to the right for minutes and seconds.
-Once the desired time has been entered, press the leftmost (Alarm) push-button to return to regular time telling mode - notice that the yellow Alarm LED is now on, this means the alarm is set.
+Once the desired time has been entered, press the rightmost (Alarm) push-button to return to regular time telling mode - notice that the yellow Alarm LED is now on, this means the alarm is set.
 To cancel setting the alarm, hold down the alarm button for longer than a second.

 ###To set the time:
 Hold down the rightmost push-button for 3 second (until the second's column of LEDs fully illuminates) then release to enter time-set mode.
 Now, the leftmost button will toggle through the hours and the middle-left button will toggle through minutes.
 The middle-right button will reset the seconds to zero and exit time set mode.
-This means that you should set the clock to be a minute ahead of the clock that it is being set against; then, when the other clock rolls over, press the middle-right button set the clock to your minute and hour settings and zero seconds.
+This means that you should set the clock to be a minute ahead of the clock that it is being set against; then, when the other clock rolls over, press the middle-right button set the clock to your minute and hour settings and zero out the seconds.

 ###To toggle the alarm on/off:
 Press the alarm button (rightmost) once for less than 1 second to switch the alarm between on and off.
 When the alarm is on the yellow alarm LED will be lit.